Cefigueredo/Clinical-trials-on-cancer-data/README.md

 # Clinical trials on cancer data

-I get the data of people sickness and with NLP I predict if has potential cancer.
+I receive data on people's illnesses, and using NLP, I predict whether they have a potential risk of cancer.